ibz0q/better-moment-card/README.md

 ### Timezones

 By default, the plugin uses the OS timezone.
-It does not use  Home Assistants time entity.
-A decision was made to not support this for several reasons i.e. performace issues, offline behavior and functionality issues.

-When you specify a timezone, it needs to be in the IANA format in tz database, you can find them here: https://nodatime.org/TimeZones
+It does not use  Home Assistants time entity (for  performace reasons, offline behavior and offline functionality).
+When you specify a timezone in the IANA format, you can find them here: https://nodatime.org/TimeZones

 i.e. `timezone: Europe/London` or `{{moment timezone=Europe/London}}`

 ### Internationalization / Locales

-This feature uses Intl API built into modern browsers and there's many advantages to this but one side effect is this API may not be available on all browsers (See support here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl).
+This feature uses Intl API built into modern browsers and there's many advantages to this but one side effect is this API may not be available on all browsers (see support here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl).
 You can use this features by specifying a locale:

 i.e. `locale: ar` or `{{moment locale=ar}}`

-The code exposes frameworks API directly (Luxon) to reduce maintenace overhead.
 There's granular locale features such as toLocaleString which allows specifying smaller details.
-If you wish to use this feature, it requires you to read the Luxon documentation around Intl.
+If you wish to use this feature, it requires you to read the Luxon.js documentation around Intl.

 Example: